Georgia Poetry Prize

 You should receive an email confirmation immediately after submission.
-The winner of the competition will be announced by February 10, 2017.
+The winner of the competition will be announced in February 2019.

 .
 Manuscripts risk being disqualified if they do not follow the submissions guidelines.
 The press will not accept phone calls regarding the Georgia Poetry Prize.Statement of integrity:

 The University of Georgia is thoroughly committed to academic integrity in all of its endeavors, and the University of Georgia Press adheres to all University of Georgia policies and procedures.
 To help ensure the integrity of the competition, manuscripts are judged through a blind review process.
 Judges in the Georgia Poetry Prize competition are instructed to avoid conflicts of interest of all kinds.